 As in years past, we continue to grapple with the ongoing question of peace and justice for Palestinians and Israelis.
-We come together now with our own country in a growing moral crisis.
-Some of us throw ourselves into this work and others are weary of all the unending misery and turmoil coming from all directions.
+Some of us throw ourselves into this work and others are weary of all the unending misery and turmoil.
 May we find strength and renewed energy from the following parable.